zaki3mymy/LiteDrive/README.md

 $ amplify hosting add

-√ Select the plugin module to execute · Amazon CloudFront and S3 √ hosting bucket name · LiteDrive-yyyymmddhhMMss-hostingbucket Static webhosting is disabled for the hosting bucket when CloudFront Distribution is enabled.
+√ Select the plugin module to execute · Amazon CloudFront and S3 √ hosting bucket name · iterive-yyyymmddhhMMss-hostingbucket Static webhosting is disabled for the hosting bucket when CloudFront Distribution is enabled.

 You can now publish your app using the following command: